frougon/FFGo/README.rst

   how you ran pip (inside or outside a venv, etc.).
 More details are given in ``docs/INSTALL``, and if this is not enough, please refer to the `pip`_ documentation.

+In any case, it is suggested that you skim through the available help from the Help menu after you start FFGo.
+This will direct you to the important first-time settings, hopefully give you useful tips, etc.

 Documentation